Minoan pottery: Early Minoan

-This is only a brief introduction to the topic of Early Minoan pottery, concentrating on some of the better-known styles; it should not be regarded as comprehensive.
-A variety of forms are known.
-The period is generally characterized by a large number of local wares with frequent Cycladic parallels or imports, suggesting a population of checkerboard ethnicity deriving from various locations in the eastern Aegean or even wider.
-The evidence is certainly open to interpretation, and none is decisive.
+Early Minoan pottery is broadly characterized by a large number of local wares with frequent Cycladic parallels or imports, suggesting a population of checkerboard ethnicity deriving from various locations in the eastern Aegean and beyond.

 FN, EM I

 Early Minoan pottery, to some extent, continued, and possibly evolved from, the local Final Neolithic (FN) without a severe break.
 Many suggest that Minoan civilization evolved in-situ and was not imported from the East.
 Its other main feature is its variety from site to site, which is suggestive of localism of Early Minoan social traditions.

 Studies of the relationship between EM I and FN have been conducted mainly in East Crete.
 There the Final Neolithic has affinities to the Cyclades, while both FN and EM I settlements are contemporaneous, with EM I gradually replacing FN.
 Of the three possibilities, no immigration, total replacement of natives by immigrants, immigrants settling among natives, Hutchinson takes a compromise view: